 Now, Sara and her beautiful family (and their pack of rescue animals) make their home in Katy, Texas.

-She is a member of the Romance Writers of America, Hearts Through History, West Houston Romance Writers of America and The Western Fictioneers.
-Plus, she teaches a little in her spare time.
+She is a member of the Romance Writers of America, Hearts Through History, West Houston Romance Writers of America, The Transylvanian Society of Dracula, and The Western Fictioneers.

-Catch up with Sara on Facebook at Facebook.com/sarabarnardbooks, on Twitter @SaraHarrisBooks, or by e-mail firstname.lastname@example.org.
+Catch up with Sara on Facebook at Facebook.com/saraharrisbooks, on Twitter @SaraHarrisBooks, or by e-mail firstname.lastname@example.org.

 She especially enjoys the classroom setting and would love to come speak to your class about writing, publishing, history, and catching rattlesnakes.